 I am an Honorary Research Associate and Visiting Astronomer with the a Astrophysics and Space Research Group here at the University of Birmingham.
 Most of the time I am off-site, currently working as a freelance consultant with Five Colors Science and Technology.

-|Mostly for non-astronomers I have a description of what it's like to be a professional astronomer and some pictures of places where astronomy is done.
+For non-astronomers I have a description of what it's like to be a professional astronomer and some pictures of places where astronomy is done.

 A Roman seal ring from the first century BC/AD.
 Image © the Syndics of the Fitzwilliam Museum, Cambridge; all rights reserved.
 Reproduction by permission.

 Some history: I have worked at Cerro Tololo Interamerican Observatory at La Serena, Chile, and taught physics (and a little astronomy) at the U. S. Naval Academy, my undergraduate institution.
 I was a graduate student at the Institute of Astronomy of the University of Cambridge.

 In 2012-14 I was an American Association for the Advancement of Science (AAAS) Fellow, working in a bureau of the U.S. Agency for International Development.
 This is part of a long-running program to provide the government with a scientific approach to policy by placing experts inside the executive and legislative branches; in return, the scientists get an inside look at how the government actually functions.